 If you’re relatively new to diving and unsure how much you want to take underwater photographs or if you’re still deciding what spec you would look for in a camera, then renting is best.
 This way you can learn the ropes and work out what your ideal wish list is for a camera without the initial outlay.

 At Borneo Dream, we ensure that our rental underwater camera kit is good quality and intuitive to use.
-You can chose between two camera models: the Canon G16 with housing or Nikon W300.
-Both of these hand held cameras take good quality, sharp images and nicely capture colour.
+You can choose between two camera models: the Canon G16 with housing or Nikon W300.
+Both of these handheld cameras take good quality, sharp images and nicely capture colour.
 All vital things to record your underwater memories!

 Once you’ve bought or rented your camera, how do you ensure that you capture the best and most memorable moments of your dive?
 A piece of kit can only perform as well as its operator.
 Especially if you are an infrequent diver, documenting your experience is precious.
 So it’s worth taking time to refine your photography technique.